Country Guide - VAT in Romania

 VAT Registration Process

-The registration process for VAT purposes in Romania differs for domestic and foreign EU and non-EU businesses.
+The registration process for VAT purposes in Romania differs for domestic and foreign businesses, both within the EU and outside of it.

 Romania VAT Registration for Domestic Businesses

-Domestic businesses and individuals, commonly referred to as taxable persons, involved in taxable activities must register for VAT once they exceed Romania's VAT registration threshold of RON 300,000.
-Domestic taxable persons below this threshold do not need to register but can do so if they want to.
+Domestic businesses and individuals, commonly referred to as taxable persons, involved in taxable activities must register for VAT once they exceed Romania's VAT registration threshold of RON 395,000.
+Domestic taxable persons below this threshold are not required to register, but may do so if they wish to.

 Taxable persons exceeding the registration threshold must submit Form 098 within ten days from the end of the month they reached or exceeded this threshold.
 With Form 098, local businesses must submit the Trade Register Extract, legalized copies of the directors' ID documents, and other relevant documents.